+The bridge spans Black Canyon, which was carved by the Colorado River down below.
 One thing to keep in mind while visiting the largest, arch-bridge in North America is that it can be windy atop the bridge.
 Also, I must admit that being on this bridge scares me half to death.
 It’s really, really high above the canyon and I’ve got a thing about heights.
 My husband Bryan goes out on the memorial bridge all the time and loves it.
 To each their own I guess:) It’s perfectly safe but be prepared for how high it is.

 After a stop at the bridge, hop back in the car and drive another mile or so to the dam.
 An important thing to keep in mind when visiting Hoover Dam is that you will be walking the length of the dam, which is about half a mile across and back.

 With the dam being in the desert, it’s essential to pack plenty of water, snacks, a hat, and sunglasses (these are the highest-rated sunglasses I’ve ever seen on amazon.
 I love mine!) if you’re planning on spending any time here.